Olan1/ScratchMap/README.md

 > I will be travelling the globe for 18 months starting January.
 I want to keep a log of where I'm going, and where I've been.

 ###### Hannah:
-> It would be handy to be able to highlight the countries I dont want to visit, as well as the ones I do.
+> It would be handy to be able to highlight the countries I don't want to visit, as well as the ones I do.

 ###### Sean:
-> I'd like to be able to share my map, and view the maps of friends.
+> I'd like to be able to share my map and view the maps of friends.

 The functional requirements based on these cases are:
 - More map options than just been / not been (eg. want to visit, don't want to visit, etc.).